Conquer your student debt. Refinance now.

 For many new many workers entering the job force, that means worrying about paying off debt first — often before saving for retirement.

-Now employers are starting to take notice, and a growing number of companies enticing prospective staffers with student loan assistance and refinancing as an employee benefit, right alongside 401(k)s and health insurance.
+Now employers are starting to take notice, and a growing number of companies enticing prospective staffers with student loan refinancing and assistance as an employee benefit, right alongside 401(k)s and health insurance.

 Why is student loan assistance revolutionizing the workplace?